Follow the conference on Twitter #CQCDeathsreview

 - Understand national developments and national reporting requirements

 - Learn from best practice in the investigation of deaths

 - Identification and reporting of deaths and the role of the Medical Examiner

 - Improve your processes and skills in mortality review and mortality governance

 - Reflect on how you improving involvement of families and carers

 - Understand the decision to investigate, and the appropriate level of investigation

-- Implementing and integrating a Learning from Deaths dashboard
+- Implement and integrate a Learning from Deaths dashboard

 - Self assess your learning from deaths process and ensure investigations lead to change